History > Migration to Portland

 "There was a large group in the early days.
 Some people lived down on the Willamette River in houseboats.
 Flooding wiped them out and they moved to the Albina area along Union Avenue.
 Mr. Geist said he would live anywhere but San Francisco."

-Mr. Geist was likely referring to the great flood of 1894 which devastated the Portland area and Willamette Valley.
+Mr. Geist was likely referred to the great flood of 1894, which devastated the Portland area and Willamette Valley.
+Apparently, he traveled to Portland from San Francisco via steamship, much like the Kansas group in 1881.

 The Volga Germans were not the first Germans to arrive in Portland.
-Germans were one of the largest foreign born ethnic groups in Portland.
-By 1870, it was estimated that 30 percent of Portland's business owners were Germans.
-Among these were many prominent citizens including Henry Villard, Henry Weinhard, Frank Dekum, Jacob Kamm, Henry Saxer, and Louis Nicolai.
-Two men of German-Jewish descent, Bernard Goldsmith and Philip Wasserman served as mayor of Portland between 1869 and 1873.
-Despite sharing elements of language and culture, the Volga Germans were viewed by immigrants from the German empire and other ethnic groups as "Russians".
-As they had done in Russia, the Volga Germans formed their own community with a shared language, culture and religious beliefs.
+Germans were already one of the largest foreign-born ethnic groups in Portland by 1881.
+In 1870, it was estimated that 30 percent of Portland's business owners were Germans.
+Many prominent citizens included Henry Villard, Henry Weinhard, Henry Wemme, Frank Dekum, Jacob Kamm, Henry Saxer, and Louis Nicolai.
+Two men of German-Jewish descent, Bernard Goldsmith and Philip Wasserman, served as mayor of Portland between 1869 and 1873.
+Despite sharing elements of language and culture, the Volga Germans were viewed by immigrants from the German empire and other ethnic groups as either "Russians" or not wholly German.
+As they had done in Russia, the Volga Germans formed their own community with a shared language, culture, and religious beliefs.
+They tended not to attend churches or socialize with Germans who had come directly from Western Europe.

 Sources